evsyuann/42prague-piscine/README.md

-I studied **C language** and a little bit **Shell** in Piscine November 2023 in 42 Prague.
+I studied the **C language** and a little bit of **Shell** during the Piscine in November 2023 at 42 Prague School.

-During the Piscine we learned how to implement different functions from <string.h>.
-We weren't allowed to have `printf()` in our code, so instead of this we actively use `write()` for better understanding printing processes.
+Although the Piscine started with an introduction to Shell and simple code tasks in C, it became pretty tough soon with topics like Recursion, Pointers and Memory allocation, Header files, and Makefiles.
+On top of that, the goal of the Piscine was to teach us how standard libraries in C work by forcing us to implement many of the library functions ourselves.
+For example, it was prohibited to use `printf()`, and we had to use the `write()` function with a specific file descriptor.
+We had to implement our own functions to print characters, strings, and numbers.

+It gave me an awesome overview of how programs look at a deeper level.
+I studied new concepts and practiced how to solve tasks without guidance from the teacher because there wasn't any!
+Instead, I collaborated with my colleagues, who were all Piscine students.

+During that time, I completed the following tasks:

 # [Shell00](https://github.com/evsyuann/Piscine/tree/main/shell00) Introduction to Shell
 _______